Kindly Myers Is A Bombshell In Emerald Green Lingerie

 “Wow babe, you are gorgeous,” a third Instagrammer chimed in.

-“But you’re one of the Most beautiful,” one more complimented with the inclusion of a few heart-eye emoji.
+“But you’re one of the Most beautiful,” one more complimented with the inclusion of a few heart-eyed emoji.